July 30, 2020

-In the process of opening our services in the middle of the COVID-19 pandemic, there is a risk.
+In the process of opening our services in the middle of the COVID-19 pandemic, there is an increased risk.
 We are taking all the precautions set forth by the above agencies to prevent any spread of COVID-19 or any other virus.
 Our center is professionally sterilized every day and everything in it.
 We are preventing as much contact with any potential carries as possible.

 There is not a childcare program in the world that can guarantee they can prevent the spread of COVID-19.
 If you ask the question, "can a childcare guarantee my child will not get COVID-19 from the childcare program", the provider has to ask you the question "if a child can spread the virus and never show any signs of the virus, how do you know they do not have the virus and are not the carrier"?